Brown v BCA Trading Ltd (2016)

-Brown v BCA Trading Ltd [2016] EWHC 1464 (Ch) is an important England and Wales case management − in which the Companies Court allowed the use of predictive coding in an electronic disclosure process involving the contested party for the first time − for the underlying case of “unfair prejudice” petition based on section 994 of the Companies Act 2006.
+Brown v BCA Trading Ltd [2016] EWHC 1464 (Ch) is an important England and Wales case management case − in which the Companies Court allowed the use of predictive coding in an electronic disclosure process involving the contested party for the first time − for the underlying case of “unfair prejudice” petition based on section 994 of the Companies Act 2006.
 It is also the first reported judgment to endorse the landmark decision in Pyrrho Investments Limited v MWB Property Limited [2016] EWHC 256 (Ch), whereby the main difference is both parties have approved the utilisation of predictive coding.

 The case shows a development in the field of Artificial Intelligence and Law in the United Kingdom.

 Facts

 The petitioner, David Brown, had submitted a petition based on section 994 of the Companies Act 2006 (regarding company's member protection from unfair prejudice) against several respondents, which are BCA Trading Limited, Robert Feltham, and Tradeouts Limited.
 The case had been registered as a ten-day trial.
 He attempted to recover an amount of more than £20 million.
 In this case management hearing, the court (Mr Registrar Jones) were requested to settle the following issues: